Blue diaper syndrome

-It is caused by a defect in tryptophan absorption.
+The syndrome is caused by a defect in tryptophan absorption.
 Bacterial degradation of unabsorbed tryptophan in the intestine leads to excessive indole production and thus to indicanuria which, on oxidation to indigo blue, causes a peculiar bluish discoloration of the diaper (indoluria).
 Symptoms typically include digestive disturbances, fever and visual problems.
 Some may also develop disease due to the incomplete breakdown of tryptophan.

 It was characterized in 1964, and inherited in an autosomal recessive pattern although X-linked recessive inheritance has not been completely ruled out since reported patients have been male.

-Since this syndrome is X linked, the chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25%.
+If this syndrome is X-linked, the chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25%.
 If an individual receives one normal gene and one gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
-Carrier females usually do not display symptoms of the disorder because it is usually the X chromosome with the abnormal gene that is “turned off”.
-Parents can undergo genetic testing to see if their child will get this syndrome, but most do not find out until they see the symptoms mentioned below.
+Carrier females usually do not display symptoms of the disorder because it is usually the X chromosome with the abnormal gene that is "turned off".

+Parents can undergo genetic testing to see if their child will inherit the condition, but most do not find out until they see the symptoms mentioned below.

 Signs and symptoms

 The signs and symptoms of blue diaper syndrome may include irritability, constipation, poor appetite, vomiting, and poor growth.
 Some children experience frequent fevers and intestinal infections.

-Hypercalcemia could be a potential issue in affected children.
+Hypercalcemia is a potential issue in affected children.
 Some children with blue diaper syndrome have eye or vision issues, particularly underdeveloped portions of the eye, including the cornea and optic disc.

 Genetics

 Blue diaper syndrome affects males and females equally.
 The number of people affected in the general population is unknown.

-Blue diaper syndrome is thought to be inherited as an autosomal recessive disorder.
+Although the disease is most likely recessive, it could be X-linked.

 Recent research indicates that mutations in the LAT2 and TAT1 genes might be involved in causing this syndrome.